CheatCod/obsidian-notes/3B/Stats 231/Week 2/Statistical Models.md

 $$
 We say that the data is approx. 4 times more likely if $\theta = 0.4$ than if $\theta = 0.25$

+# Log Likelihood

+Often it is easier to maximize the log likelihood function rather than the likelihood function

+# Example

+two polls were conducted in
+2010 and 2011, each surveying 2000 Canadian adults asking whether they agreed with the statement “University and college teachers earn too much.”
+The results are summarized as:

+• 2010: n1 = 1500, y1 = 390 agreed with the statement.
+• 2011: n2 = 2000, y2 = 540 agreed with the statement.

+...

+*Unless otherwise stated, it is sufficient to solve the derivative to 0 to get the maximum, due to the nature of the probability models we work with.*

+# Likelihood for continuous random variables

+...

+# Invariance property of maximum likelihood estimates

+**invariance property**:

+If $\hat{\theta}$ is the likelihood estimate of $\theta$, then $g(\hat{\theta})$ is the maximum likelihood estimate of $g(\theta)$